-Nearby, family-owned Santo Domingo Taqueria serves up homey Mexican staples like crisp tortas, more than a dozen taco options and heaping bowls of menudo on weekends.
+Family-owned Santo Domingo Taqueria serves up homey Mexican staples like crisp tortas, more than a dozen taco options and heaping bowls of menudo on weekends.

 The Spare Room Lounge is a bar within a former bowling alley … and it looks like it.
 Soul, funk, country and an assortment of other live music events recur on their calendar, as do karaoke and bingo nights.
 Pick your vibe, grab a drink and kick back at this quintessential Portland dive bar.

 You can’t miss the façade of Caribbean Spice.
 Adorned in bright red, yellow and green, this colorful marketplace offers a wide array of Afro-Caribbean ingredients — perhaps even some you’ve never seen before.
 (Don’t be intimidated; it’s a great place to taste something new.)
 The shop also offers authentic jerk, adobo spice blends and even flour for making fufu.